bootcoder/stitch-clearance-batches/DEV_NOTES.md

 #### Intro:

 Hi!
 And thanks for taking time to review my code.
+Hopefully you're into this kinda thing! (code reviews that is)

 There are more casual comments strewn about than is my norm.
 I felt it OK to justify things for you the reviewer as I went, since we have no pre-established feedback loop.

-Search through the project for case-sensitive 'NOTE:' to see specific comments left for you.
+Search through the project for case-sensitive 'NOTE:' to see specific comments left just for you.

 #### Git